Higher education lecturer?

 See how well you suit this job in Career Planner.

-To become a higher education (HE) lecturer you need to have a good degree (a first or 2:1) that is relevant to the subject you want to lecture in.
-You usually also need a relevant PhD along with:
+To become a higher education (HE) lecturer you need to have a first or 2:1 degree in a subject that is relevant to what you want to lecture in.
+You also need to have, or be working towards, a relevant PhD along with:

 Candidates need to show evidence of the following: